floorplanner/roomstyler-api-php/README.md

 #### Whitelabel API access

-For when you want to read global data and your own whitelabel data
+For when you want to read global data and read, write or modify your own whitelabel data

 ```php
 <?php